Caephler/nus-temp-recorder/README.md

 # Auto Temperature Recorder

+### Disclaimer

+This tool does not encourage non-compliance of NUS policies - it merely automates the process of submitting temperatures for the day.

 ### Quickstart

 1. Figure out your Chrome version by clicking on the menu button at the top right corner > Help > About Chrome.